 You don't want to choose a ship merely because it has a good deal on a solo cabin.
-The type of cruise experience offered and whether it's a good fit for your travel personality is more important to you enjoying your vacation.
+The type of cruise experience offered and whether it's a good fit for your travel personality is more important to you enjoying your holiday.

 Since upscale lines tend to offer price breaks to solo cruisers more often than the mainstream lines, you may find that cruising alone on a luxury ship with a minimal supplement is a better value than sailing on a mass-market ship with a heavy supplement.

-Expedition cruises, with their action-packed excursions and intimate onboard communities of like-minded adventurers, are especially well suited to solo travelers who are interested in nature and active pursuits like hiking and kayaking.
-Lindblad Expeditions sets aside solo-occupancy cabins on all ships in its fleet (priced at least 25 percent less than a standard cabin for two) and also offers a "share guarantee," meaning that you'll sail at half of the double-occupancy rate, whether or not they manage to match you with another solo passenger of the same sex.
+Expedition cruises, with their action-packed excursions and intimate onboard communities of like-minded adventurers, are especially well suited to solo travellers who are interested in nature and active pursuits like hiking and kayaking.
+Lindblad Expeditions sets aside solo-occupancy cabins on all ships in its fleet (priced at least 25 per cent less than a standard cabin for two) and also offers a "share guarantee," meaning that you'll sail at half of the double-occupancy rate, whether or not they manage to match you with another solo passenger of the same sex.

 Once You've Booked a Cabin

 Get involved.
-The best way to meet people onboard is to take part in activities, so choose a cruise ship offering things you like to do (beyond the singles' social), such as intriguing programs, classes or workshops.
-In that arena, two standouts are Cunard's QM2 -- which has teamed up with the Royal Academy of Dramatic Art (RADA) and Royal Astronomical Society to offer a wide array of lectures and workshops -- and Crystal Cruises, which has an outstanding overall series, featuring language, music and art programs, as well as compelling guest lecturers.
+The best way to meet people onboard is to take part in activities, so choose a cruise ship offering things you like to do (beyond the singles' social), such as intriguing programmes, classes or workshops.
+In that arena, two standouts are Cunard's QM2 -- which has teamed up with the Royal Academy of Dramatic Art (RADA) and Royal Astronomical Society to offer a wide array of lectures and workshops -- and Crystal Cruises, which has an outstanding overall series, featuring language, music and art programmes, as well as compelling guest lecturers.

 Make friends with the cruise director.
 If you tell the cruise director you want to meet other singles onboard, he or she might be able to help with introductions.